Telosnex/fllama/README.md

 Commercial licenses are also available.
 Contact info@telosnex.com.
 Expect very fair terms: our intent is to charge only entities, with a launched app, making a lot of money, with FLLAMA as a core dependency.
 The base agreement is here: https://github.com/lawndoc/dual-license-templates/blob/main/pdf/Basic-Yearly.pdf

+# Drops
+- Best practice is:
+1. Check out latest llama.cpp.
+2. Copy checked out llama.cpp to macos/llama.cpp.
+Commit.
+DO NOT PUSH.
+3. Try running example app, fix, repeat.
+4. Commit.
+DO NOT PUSH.
+5. Copy macos/llama.cpp to ios/llama.cpp.
+DO NOT PUSH.
+6. Try running example app in iOS simulator.
+7. Fix, repeat.
+8. Commit.
+DO NOT PUSH.
+9. Copy checked out llama.cpp to src/llama.cpp.
+10. Commit.
+Push.
+Watch codemagic, particularly for errors on Android/Windows/Linux.
+11. When codemagic is green, copy src/llama.cpp to wasm_build/build/llama.cpp.
+12. Read note at top of build-wasm.sh.
+(TL;DR: need emscripten sdk in env).
+13. Run build-wasm.sh.
+14. Copy these files in wasm_build/build to example/web:
+- fllama_wasm.worker.mjs
+- fllama_wasm.js
+- fllama_wasm.wasm
+15. Test using instructions below, then commit and push.
 # Web development
 - When C++ changes, use ./build-wasm.sh to build updated WASM files.
 - Copy: fllama_wasm.js, fllama_wasm.wasm, fllama_wasm.worker.mjs from wasm_build/build to example/web directory.